 So, for example, if you scored in the 99th percentile (175 or higher), that means 99% of other test-takers scored at or below that level.
 Due to recent scoring trends, a 172, which used to be the 99th percentile, is now closer to the 97th or 98th percentile

-There are 61 different possible score outcomes for the LSAT within the 120-180 range.
+There are 61 different possible score outcomes within the 120-180 range.
 Each score places a student in a particular relative position compared to other test takers.
 These relative positions are represented through a percentile that correlates to each score.

-The percentile indicates where the test-taker falls in the overall group of test-takers.
-For example, a score of 160 represents the 80th percentile, meaning a student with a score of 160 scored better than 80% of the people who have taken the test.
+The percentile indicates where you fall within the overall group.
+For example, a score of 163 represents the 82nd percentile, meaning a student with a score of 163 scored better than 82% of the people who have taken the test.

 The percentile is crucial since it is an accurate indicator of your positioning compared to other test-takers and law school applicants.

 The median LSAT score is around 153.
-Because the range of scores is so small, minor improvements in your test performance can greatly increase your score and percentile ranking.
+Because the scoring scale is tightly compressed, even small improvements in your raw score can meaningfully raise your scaled score and percentile.
 One point more in your LSAT score pushes your percentile significantly.

 While examining your raw score, remember that law schools are looking at your scaled score.
 So, be sure to check and use your converted scale score, referring to that instead of your raw score when applying.

 Most law schools will release the average scaled scores of their incoming students.
-While you might range within the average percentile, to stand out, you have to distance yourself from that average scaled score and percentile because law school is exceptionally competitive.
+While you might range within the average percentile, to stand out, you have to distance yourself from that average scaled score, because law school is exceptionally competitive.

-If you remain among the average, that means you are competing with a majority of students with the same scores.
-Reaching above that average scaled score and percentile will strengthen your chances of being accepted into your desired school.
+If you remain among the average, that means you are competing with a large pool of students with comparable scores.
+Reaching above the average percentile will strengthen your chances of being accepted into your target school.

 How Many Questions Can You Get Wrong to Score 170?

 If your goal is to reach a score of 170 on the LSAT, your margin for error is very slim.
 Because there are fewer questions overall in the current format, you generally need a raw score of68 or 69 correct answers.
-This means you can typically only afford to miss7 to 9 questions total across the entire exam to remain in the 170 range.
+This means you can typically only afford to missabout6 to 10 questions total across the entire exam to remain in the 170 range.

 If you are aiming for a higher score, keep in mind that even one more correct answer can place you far ahead of other examinees.